Altinn/altinn-studio-docs/content/authorization/guides/integrating-link-service/_index.md

 This can be ordered from Altinn servicesdesk@altinn.no

+When API scopes are assigned to the organization, an integration in Maskinporten can be set up and assigned the scopes.

+By authenticating against Maskinporten with the relevant client, one then receives a token that is authorized for these APIs.

+This Maskinporten token must be exchanged for an Altinn token.

+The setup of the Maskinporten client and the exchange process are described [here](/api/authentication/maskinporten/).

 ## Set up access management in your own application

 In the application that offers the service, the service owner must set up access management for when users access functionality